Council of the Notariats of the European Union: Members

 The Turkish notariat (Turkiye Noterler Birligi) gained observing member status in March 2013.
+The CNUE has seven other observer members.
+These are the notariats of the following countries: Albania, Georgia, Moldova, Montenegro, the Republic of North Macedonia, Serbia and Ukraine.

 The European notariats are represented in the CNUE by the presidents of the national notarial bodies.
 The CNUE is supervised by a President, the CNUE's spokesperson, who has tenure for one year, renewable for one year.

 Mission

 The CNUE's mission is to promote the notariat as a cornerstone of preventive justice.
 It contributes actively to any decision-making processes of the European institutions.
 This involves areas including the legal aspects of citizenship and running a business, access to justice and consumer protection.

 Furthermore, the CNUE keeps its members updated on developments in European legislation and any initiatives taken by the EU institutions.
 It also assists in the continuous training of notaries in European Union law.

 The CNUE does not, however, limit itself only to following EU work; it also makes proposals.
 It implements projects with a European dimension involving all its members, with the aim of constructing the area of justice, freedom and security expected by European citizens.